nf-core/airrflow/docs/usage/single_cell_tutorial.md

 The analysis steps and their corresponding folders, where the results are stored, are briefly listed below.
 Detailed documentation on the pipeline output can be found on the [Output documentation page](https://nf-co.re/airrflow/docs/output/).

 1. QC and sequence assembly (if starting from fastq files).
-   - In this first step, Cell Ranger's VDJ algorithm is employed to assemble contigs, annotate contigs, call cells and generate clonoytpes.
+   - In this first step, Cell Ranger's VDJ algorithm is employed to assemble contigs, annotate contigs, call cells and generate clonotypes.
 The results are stored in the 'cellranger' folder.

 2. V(D)J annotation and filtering.
    - In this step, V(D)J gene segments are inferred using the provided germline reference and [`IgBLAST`](https://www.ncbi.nlm.nih.gov/igblast/).
 Alignments are annotated in AIRR format.
 Non-productive sequences and sequences with low alignment quality are filtered out unless otherwise specified.
 The intermediate results are stored under the folder named 'vdj_annotation'.

 3. QC filtering.
    - In this step, cells without heavy chains or with multiple heavy chains are removed.
-Sequences in different samples that share the same cell_id and nucleotide sequence are filtered out.
+Sequences in different samples that share both the same cell_id and nucleotide sequence are filtered out.
 The result are stored in the 'qc-filtering' folder.

 4. Clonal analysis.
    - Results of the clonal threshold determination using `SHazaM` should be inspected in the html report under the 'clonal_analysis/find_threshold' folder.
 If the automatic threshold is unsatisfactory, you can set the threshold manually and re-run the pipeline.